andreros/react-module-federation-v2-app/host-mfe-shared-routes-store/README.md

 - mfe: http://localhost:4001/

 The module federation configuration in this project is based in the `filename: 'remoteEntry.js'` definition.
-This is useful if you want to integrate other microfrontends built with Webpack 5.
+This is useful if you want to integrate other microfrontends built with Webpack 5, if needed.

 All apps are implemented with the following tech stack: